alexbueno7/ryzentosh-5700x-msi-pro-vdh-wifi/readme.md

 >
 > MLB, ROM, Serial Number, SystemUUID sections are specifically left empty.
 Use GenSMBIOS to generate SMBios.
 >
+>This use a BASE EFI for AMD Ryzen and Threadripper BY: https://luchina.com.br

 ## Overview
 Hi, this is the EFI file that is currently (mostly) working for me on *the current version of macOS Sonoma, wich is macOS 14.2.1, released on December 19.*.
 This is the version i am using with this EFI with Opencore version: 0.9.7.